Subscribe to updates

 Summary

-The Standards Committee of Hertfordshire County Council met on Wednesday 14 January 2026 to approve the terms of reference for a review of the council's Standing Orders and to appoint members to a Constitution Working Group.
-The meeting was held in person and webcast live.
+The Standards Committee of Hertfordshire County Council met on Wednesday 14 January 2026 to approve the terms of reference for a review of the council's Standing Orders and other aspects of its Constitution.
+The committee agreed to establish a Constitution Working Group to undertake this review, with nominations for its members being put forward by political group leaders.

 Hertfordshire County Council Standing Orders Review